 - Break things up – Split drills up to keep the pace and energy up during practice.
 Players lose focus working on the same thing, so the more variety the better.
 For example, try doing 10 minutes of competitive shooting, then 10 minutes of defensive drills.

 - ·Don’t overlook simple drills – Simple basketball drills that have been around forever can be the most meaningful in terms of player development.
 They’ve been around forever for a reason.

 Top Basketball Drills

-Loose Ball Drill – This drill is a one on one competition that builds physical and mental toughness.
-To perform the drill two players line up on the baseline equal distance from each other with their backs facing the open court.
+- ·Loose Ball Drill – This drill is a one on one competition that builds physical and mental toughness.
+To perform the drill, have two players line up on the baseline equal distance from each other with their backs facing the open court.
 Standing in front of the players, the coach rolls a ball out on the open court.
 The coach blows the whistle and the players turn and sprint to the ball.
 The player that reaches the ball first tries to score.
 If the player scores, the drill is over.
 If the player misses or gets the ball stolen, the drill is also over.
 When the drill is over, two more players start a new drill.

 Are You Ready for Basketball Drills?

 Part of being ready for basketball drills during basketball season is making sure you have the right equipment.
 Make sure your gear includes a pair or two of durable, high-quality cool basketball socks!